technology-toolbox/website/content/blog/jjameson/2010/12/10/a-modal-popup-framework-based-on-the-ajax-control-toolkit.md

 title: A Modal Popup Framework Based on the AJAX Control Toolkit
 date: 2010-12-10T09:40:00-07:00
 description:
-  "The \"Announcements\" feature that I developed for a customer about a year ago uses a modal popup window to display content to users.
+  'The "Announcements" feature that I developed for a customer about a year ago uses a modal popup window to display content to users.
 The solution leverages the AJAX Control Toolkit to render the modal popups &ndash;
-  specifically the ModalPopupExtender..."
+  specifically the ModalPopupExtender...'
 aliases:
   [
     "/blog/jjameson/archive/2010/12/09/a-modal-popup-framework-based-on-the-ajax-control-toolkit.aspx",